-I’ve lived in an apartment for many years.
+I've lived in an apartment for many years.
 I'm feeling ready to own my own home, and live in a place with a yard.
 I also want to make a sound investment.
-The problem is, I can’t afford to pay more than I currently do for my apartment.
+The problem is, I can't afford to pay more than I currently do for my apartment.
 Recently I was told that buying a mobile home and placing it in a mobile home park will cost about the same as my apartment per month.
-That sounds great, but is buying a mobile home a good investment?
+Sounds great, but is buying a mobile home a good investment?

 Mobile homes are unique investments.
 The answer to your question will depend on a number of factors, including:

 As you analyze whether a mobile home is a good investment for you, there are a couple things to keep in mind.

 Mobile homes placed in mobile home parks typically decrease in value over time.
 On the other hand, land normally appreciates over time.
 So, if you own land and build a traditional home or, in some cases even place a mobile home on the land, the value will normally appreciate.

 On the other hand, since mobile homes in mobile home parks usually depreciate in value, you might not be able to sell your mobile home for as much as you bought it.

 Depreciation can be particularly troubling if you have to borrow money to fund the purchase of the mobile home, because the home could end up worth less than the outstanding balance on the loan.
 Also, while financing options exist to purchase mobile homes, you should expect to pay a higher interest rate and have a shorter repayment term than you would with a traditional 30-year mortgage on a stick built home.

 Another unique issue mobile home owners face is reselling the home.
 Despite what the name implies, "mobile" homes are not all that mobile.
 Once placed in a mobile home park and hooked up to utilities, mobile homes are not easy to move.
 In fact, such a move can cost thousands of dollars.
 This can make them difficult to resell, since a buyer might have to commit to living in the same mobile home park you live in.